 Tel 263 1150

 (Range of biodegradable products including clamshells, cups and bags)

 Would you like to be added to this list? – If so please contact email@example.com with your details.

 Health and safety

 Under the new Health and Safety at Work Act (2015), Principals (event organisers) are required to implement zero waste systems that comply with health and safety standards and practices.
-Key risks for staff and public when managing waste include:
+Key risks for staff / volunteers and the public when managing waste include:

 - Exposure to hazardous chemicals or biological agents

 - Accidents relating to the manual lifting of bins and bags

 - Cuts or abrasions from broken glass and other sharp objects